mem48/geocompr/main.md

 Note that the command emits a message: about assuming `planar coordinates`.
 This is because spatial operations (especially distance and area calculations) cannot be assumed to be accurate in a geographic (longitude/latitude) CRS.
-In this case there is a clear justification: the data is close to the equator where there is least distortion caused by the curvature of the earth, and the example illustrates the method, which would more usually be used on pojected ('planar') data.
+In this case there is a clear justification: the data is close to the equator where there is least distortion caused by the curvature of the earth, and the example illustrates the method, which would more usually be used on projected ('planar') data.
 In any case, the spatial subsetting clearly worked.
 As illustrated by Figure \@ref(fig:africa-buff), only countries which spatially intersect with the giant circle are returned: